Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to get a $50 loan

-It depends on the type of loan you decide to get — if you even get a loan.
-But typically, you need to follow these steps to find and apply for $50 today:
+How you go about getting $50 depends on the type of loan you decide to get — if you even get a loan at all.
+But typically, you need to follow these steps to find and apply for $50 today.

-- Compare different types of loans.
-Find out what type of loan or advance would offer the best deal by weighing factors like eligibility requirements, speed and fees.
+- Compare different types of loans to find out what type of loan or advance would offer the best deal.
+Weigh factors like eligibility requirements, speed and fees.

-- Research providers.
-Once you’ve narrowed what type of loan you’re interested in, compare lenders.
+- Research providers once you’ve narrowed down what type of loan you’re interested in and compare lenders.
 Look at factors like the specific requirements, costs and how repayments work.
 Also, consider customer reviews to make sure you’re working with a legit provider.

-- Apply.
-Depending on the type of loan or advance, you might be able to fill out an online application or apply through an app.
-Some payday lenders and pawn shops might require you to apply in person.
+- Apply by filling out an online application or downloading an app.
+Some payday lenders and pawn shops might require you to apply in person for a $50 loan.

-- Receive your funds.
-Your lender will either transfer your money to your bank account or give you the funds in cash, on a prepaid debit card or as a check or money order.
+- Receive your funds by signing up for a bank transfer.
+If you apply in person you can often receive the funds in cash, on a prepaid debit card or as a check or money order.

 5 questions to ask yourself before choosing a loan